Major Release: You can now generate VPATs® Using AI.

 Theme panel with customize option selected and subsequent pop-up menu with edit code option showing.

-Next, let’s jump straight into the hard part: editing code in the various files that serve as the foundation to your theme.
+Next, let’s go straight into the hard part: editing code in the various files that serve as the foundation to your theme.

 There are a few ways to get to the actual code, but the one shown in the screenshot is we’re going to the Shopify dashboard and under the Sales channels category, we’re going to Online Store and then themes shows up as a sub category along with blog posts, pages, navigation, and preferences.